tchannagiri/DSBplot/README.md

 #### Prepcocessing stages

 This `preprocess.py` script is broken in separate stages so that each stage can be run separately (potentially on different machines).
 However, the stages must be run in the correct order indicated by their prefixes.
 If running the stages separately, the value of the `OUTPUT` directory must the same value on each separate invocation.
-Two different experiments should not be given the same `OUTPUT` directory or the data from the first will be overwritten.
-The following escribes each stage in more detail.
+Two different experiments should not be given the same `OUTPUT` directory or the data from the second will overwrite the first.
+The following describes each stage in more detail.

 1. **0_align**: Align FASTQ reads against FASTA reference sequence.
 This stage requires multiple input FASTQ files representing independent repeats or biological/tehchnical replicates of the treatment condition.
 The alignment is done independently for each of the input FASTQs.
 The output of this step is a set of [SAM](https://samtools.github.io/hts-specs/SAMv1.pdf) files.
 Please ensure that [Bowtie 2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is installed and that the commands `bowtie2-build-s` and `bowtie2-align-s` are available on the PATH (using the Python command `os.system()`).
 The output directories of this stage are:
     * `0_bowtie2_build`: The Bowtie 2 index files built with `bowtie2-build-s`.